 - The need for a blood transfusion is much less common than just a few years ago.
 Surgical and anesthetic techniques continue to be refined, which has resulted in much less blood loss during and after surgery.
-Specific medications are administered just prior to surgery and during the post- operative period which decrease bleeding.
+Specific medicines are administered just prior to and at the conclusion of your surgery which decrease bleeding.
 Further, patients who have their surgery with a regional or spinal anesthetic tend to bleed less and are less likely to need a transfusion than those cared for with general anesthesia.
 Also, the threshold for when to transfuse has been lowered, as traditional benchmarks have been challenged and refuted in the medical literature. - Maintaining the fluid volume in your vascular system with fluid other than transfused blood is emphasized.
-This begins with you receiving IV fluids in the pre-operative area to improve hydration even before your surgery starts. - Autogenous blood transfusion (blood which the patient donates for themselves before surgery) is no longer recommended because the risks do outweigh the benefits.
+This begins with you receiving IV fluids in the pre-operative area to improve hydration even before your surgery starts. - Autogenous blood transfusion (blood which the patient donates for themselves before surgery) is no longer recommended because the risk do outweigh the benefits.